Massive Belgium 8-Arm Chandelier

 Chain Length: 40 cm / 15.74”

 Electricity: 8 bulbs E27, 8 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

-Other versions: Probably produced in several colours and less lamps.
-Also made as a single pendant lamp.
+Other versions: This Massive Belgium 8-arm chandelier probably exists in several colours and was made with less lamps.
+Also produced as a single pendant lamp.